Alberta Barker, Commission Chair, Lafayette

-Alberta Barker graduated summa cum laude from Indiana Wesleyan University with a Bachelor of Science in Business Administration.
+Alberta Barker graduated summa cum laude from Indiana Wesleyan University with a Bachelor of Science Degree in Business Administration.
 She is also a graduate of the University of Wisconsin ABA National Trust School and Cannon Trust School, earning the designation of Certified Trust and Financial Advisor.
-Alberta is heavily invested in her community through endeavors with the Art Museum of Greater Lafayette, Past President; Art Museum of Greater Lafayette Foundation Board, Vice President; Lafayette Symphony Orchestra Foundation, Past President; Estate Planning Council, Treasurer; and Ivy Tech Regional Development Committee, Chair.
-Barker is currently Vice President and Personal Trust Administrator to 1st Source Bank’s Lafayette Wealth Advisory Services.
+Barker is heavily invested in her community through endeavors with the Art Museum of Greater Lafayette; Art Museum of Greater Lafayette Foundation Board; Lafayette Symphony Orchestra Foundation; Estate Planning Council; and Ivy Tech Regional Development Committee.
+She is currently Vice President and Personal Trust Administrator to 1st Source Bank’s Lafayette Wealth Advisory Services.

-Before assuming her current position as the Vice President of Government Relations with United Way of Central Indiana, Anne Penny Valentine twice served as legislative director for Governor Mitch Daniels, with additional government experience as legislative director for the Indiana Bureau of Motor Vehicles, Deputy Commissioner for Communications and Government Affairs with the Indiana Department of Workforce Development, and Assistant Vice President of Workforce Partnerships with Ivy Tech.
+Before assuming her current position as Vice President of Government Relations with the United Way of Central Indiana, Anne served as the Assistant Vice President of Workforce Partnerships with Ivy Tech.
+She also served as legislative director for Governor Mitch Daniels, with additional government experience as legislative director for the Indiana Bureau of Motor Vehicles, and Deputy Commissioner for Communications and Government Affairs with the Indiana Department of Workforce Development.
 Prior to working with state government, Valentine had experience in arts administration serving as Vice President for the Arts Council of Indianapolis; Director of Marketing and Public Relations for Edyvean Repertory Theatre; and Executive Director for Indianapolis Symphonic Choir.

 Lisa Abbott, Fishers